pierrebenzy/noChances/README.md

 This document will contain information about high-level code management, known issues and instructions about how to download, install and use the app.

 ### Progress
 1. DAY 1: Set-up gitlab.
 Official start of coding.
+Setting up git.